evalarumbe/deps-experiment-usingsayhi/README.md

   - This means it will be looking for a `SayHello()` in the plugin, which still only provides `SayHi()`

 - 08:30 Install V1 of App - No Errors or Warnings
+  - As a consumer, we hear about the update and decide to install the latest version.
-  - As a consumer, in the `usingsayhello` project, run:
+    - In the `usingsayhello` project, run:

-    - `npm i @evalarumbe/deps-experiment-sayhello@latest`
+      `npm i @evalarumbe/deps-experiment-sayhello@latest`

       This updates `package.json` to require `^2.0.1`, and installs the latest version